 (This post contains affiliate links.)

 Let’s face it.
 There is not enough time in the school year to teach our students all the content standards and character education separately, so why not teach it together?!
 Maria Dismondy has amazing books about diversity, kindness, and courage.
-Her latest book is all about determination, something many kids have a hard time with.
-Let’s take a closer look at the authors and illustrator really quick…
+The Little Linebacker is all about determination, something many kids have a hard time with.